Mk-ism/Mitm-attack/Readme.md

  - Using Mitmproxy
 `iptables -t nat -A PREROUTING -p TCP - -destination-port 443 -j REDIRECT --to-port 8080` `sudo mitmproxy -T --host -e`
- - Using Sslstrip
+ - Using bettercap
- `iptables -t nat -A PREROUTING -p TCP - -destination-port 443 -j REDIRECT --to-port 8080` `sslstrip -l 8080`
+`sudo bettercap -X`
 - or by script
 `sudo python https.py`

 ### Tech
 * MItmproxy - Mitmproxy is a swiss-army knife for debugging, testing, privacy measurements, and penetration testing.
 It can be used to intercept, inspect, modify and replay web traffic such as HTTP/1, HTTP/2, WebSockets, or any other SSL/TLS- protected protocols.
 One can prettify and decode a variety of message types ranging from HTML to Protobuf, intercept specific messages on-the-fly, modify them before they reach their destination, and replay them to a client or server later on.
 For more info refer this- https://docs.mitmproxy.org/stable/concepts-howmitmproxyworks/
-* sslstrip - Sslstrip is a tool that transparently hijacks HTTP traffic on a network, watches for HTTPS links and redirects, and then map those links into look-alike HTTP links or homograph-similar HTTPS links.
-It also supports modes for supplying a favicon which looks like a lock icon, selective logging, and session denial.
-For more info refer this- https://pypi.org/project/sslstrip/
+* Bettercap - Bettercap is a powerful, easily extensible and portable framework written in Go which aims to offer to security researchers, red teamers and reverse engineers an easy to use, all-in-one solution with all the features they might possibly need for performing reconnaissance and attacking WiFi networks, Bluetooth Low Energy devices, wireless HID devices and Ethernet networks.
+For more info refer this- https://github.com/bettercap/bettercap

 ## COUNTER MEASURES